-Fail-safe or Fail-secure mode of operation is selectable for each channel using DIP switch four.
+Fail-Safe or Fail-Secure mode of operation is selectable for each channel using DIP switch 4.

-During a loop failure condition, select the state of the channel's output as call in the Fail-safe mode of operation or no call in the Fail-secure mode of operation.
-During a loop failure Fail-safe operation is the standard operation for intersection control.
-During a loop failure Fail-secure operation is typically used for incident detection systems for freeway management.
-The Fail-secure selection also selects fast response for very accurate speed and occupancy measurements (See Section 3.4 for actual detection levels and response times for each sensitivity level.)
+During a loop failure condition, the state of the channel's output can be selected as CALL in the Fail-Safe mode of operation or NO CALL in the Fail-Secure mode of operation.
+Fail-Safe operation during a loop failure is the standard operation for intersection control.
+Fail-Secure operation during a loop failure is typically used for incident detection systems for freeway management.
+The Fail-Secure selection also selects Fast Response for very accurate speed and occupancy measurements (See Section 3.4 for actual detection levels and response times for each sensitivity level.)

-NOTE: Changing the Fail-safe / Fail-secure switch setting of an individual channel resets that channel.
+NOTE: Changing the Fail-Safe / Fail-Secure switch setting of an individual channel will reset that channel.